JoeSelvik/hdm-service/README.md

 # HerpDerpMadness Service

-A fun project to hone my Go and backend development skills.
-Developed to use with a long-standing Facebook group of high school friends and their history of silly posts.

 Using Facebook's [Graph API](https://developers.facebook.com/docs/graph-api/), pull a Facebook group's members and feed.
 Gather various data from each and create a **Bracket** similar to college basketball's March Madness tournament.
 **Contenders** are paired against each other per-round.
 Their **Matchup** displays five random **Posts** from each